theeminenceco/help/_posts/2020-02-11-organization-users.md

 Org Admin have below extra functionalities above a normal user:
 - invite user to the org
 - assign Assistant to the user while inviting the user to the org
+- make user [Assistant Manager](../../getting-responses/assistant-details/#assistant-manager) for an Assistant
 - make another user an org admin
 - remove user from the org
 - see leads and dashboard of assistant of all the users in the org